alfred100p/Sudoku-Solver/README.md

 # Sudoku-Solver
-A CSP for solving sudoku
+A C++ implementation of a CSP for solving sudoku.